akdimitri/RRAM_COMPILER/README.md

 DB is the db id of the symbol of the memristor cell (optional, it can be set directly on the skill code)

 CELLMAP is the path to calibre.cellmap file (optional, it can be set directly on the skill code)

+DX is the horizontal pitch of the cells (optional, it can be set directly on the skill code, applies on 2nd version)

+DY is the vertical pitch of the cells (optional, it can be set directly on the skill code, applies on 2nd version)

 ----------------------------------------